mheberger/delineator/README.md

 It does not matter whether you include a space after each comma.
 The fields may be in any order.

-The first three fields (id, lat, lng) are required.
+The first three fields (`id`, `lat`, `lng`) are required.
 The fields `name` and `area` are optional but are useful if you have them.
 You can include extra fields if you like.

 ## Low-resolution vs. high-resolution mode

 If you are going to be creating large watersheds, say over 50,000 km², the script will take more time to run.
 There are three steps that tend to be slow: (1) loading large datasets from shapefiles, (2) building the spatial index, and (3) merging unit catchments with a Unary Union operation using the `GEOS` library.
 On my laptop, it took about 30 minutes to delineate the Amazon watershed (admittedly the largest watershed on earth).

-For large watersheds, it is usually better to use low-precision mode, which will run more quickly, but with a slight loss in precision, which is barely noticeable in large watersheds.
+For large watersheds, it is usually better to use low-precision mode, which runs much more quickly.
+There will be a slight loss in precision, which is barely noticeable in large watersheds.

 In config.py, if you set `LOW_RES_THRESHOLD = 50000`, then all watersheds with an area greater than 50,000 km² will automatically use low-resolution mode.